 Improving Interstate Placements (Sec.
-122):
+50722):

-- By October 1, 2026, states will need to use an electronic interstate case-processing system for exchanging data and documents to help expedite the interstate placement of children in foster care, adoption or guardianship. - Creates discretionary grants (\$5 million between 2017 and 2021) under Promoting Safe and Stable Families to help states develop electronic interstate case-processing systems.
-States will need to submit to HHS an application that details how the grant will support the state in connecting with the electronic system, including how the grant will help it reduce times to permanency, improve

-- administrative processes, and ensure secure exchange of data, strategies for integrating programs and services across state lines. - Within one year after the final grant year, HHS will submit to Congress and make available to the public a report on how the system has changed times it takes to complete interstates placements, how many cases were processed inside and outside the electronic system, state implementation progress, how the system affected other metrics related to child safety and well-being, and how the system affected administrative costs and caseworker time spent on interstate placements. - HHS will work with the Secretariat for the Interstate Compact on the Placement of Children and the states in assessing how this system can be used to better serve and protect children that come to the attention of the child welfare system by connecting the system to other data systems.
-For example, how it can help children who have been identified as victims of sex trafficking or missing from foster care, or help expedite background check requirements.
+- No later than October 1, 2027, states will need to use an electronic interstate case-processing system for exchanging data and documents to help expedite the interstate placement of children in foster care, adoption or guardianship.
+U.S. territories, Indian tribes, tribal organizations and tribal consortiums are exempt from this requirement. - Provides funding authority (\$5 million for FY2018, with funds that remain available through FY2022) under Promoting Safe and Stable Families to help states develop electronic interstate case-processing systems.
+States will need to submit to HHS an application that details how the grant will support the state in connecting with the electronic system, including how the grant will help it reduce times to permanency, improve administrative processes and reduce costs in the foster care system, and ensure secure exchange of data and timely placement decisions, strategies for integrating programs and services across state lines.
+In providing funds, HHS shall prioritize states not yet connected with the electronic interstate case-processing system.
+Funds must be used to support a connection to the system or enhancing or expediting services provided under the system. - Not later than one year after the final grant year, HHS will submit to Congress and make available to the public a report on how the system has changed the time it takes to complete interstates placements, how many cases were processed inside and outside the electronic system, state implementation progress, how the system affected other metrics related to child safety and wellbeing, and how the system affected administrative costs and caseworker time spent on interstate placements. - HHS will work with the Secretariat for the Interstate Compact on the Placement of Children and the states in assessing how this system can be used to better serve and protect children that come to the attention of the child welfare system by connecting the system to other data systems.
+For example, how it can help children who have been identified as victims of sex trafficking or missing from foster care, or help expedite background check requirements in Title IV-B.

 Improving the Regional Partnership Grants to Help Families Affected by Substance Abuse: (Sec.
-123)
+50723)